 - Arrange to be off from work for 2-3 days after the vasectomy.
 (Many men schedule their procedure on a Friday, recuperate over the weekend and return to work on Monday).

 - Stop taking all aspirin or blood thinning products one week prior to the procedure.

 - If your partner is pregnant now, notify your urologist.
 In this special circumstance, your doctor may recommend waiting until the baby is safely delivered before performing a vasectomy.

 - The day of the procedure, carefully shave all of the hair on the scrotum.
 (It is not necessary to shave the entire public area, only the scrotum.)

 - Bring an athletic support (jock strap) that will support the scrotum and help hold the gauze in place after the procedure.
 These are available at most drug stores.

-- You may feel sore for a few days and should rest and avoid heavy lifting and exercising for three days.
+- Rest and avoid heavy lifting and exercising for 2-3 days.

-- A man can resume sexual activity within a few days of the vasectomy, but he must use another form of birth control until a check of his semen shows no sperm are present, usually 15-20 ejaculations or 6 to 8 weeks after the vasectomy.
+- You can resume sexual activity within 3 days of the vasectomy, but you must use another form of birth control until a check of his semen shows no sperm are present, usually 15-20 ejaculations or 8 to 12 weeks after the vasectomy.

-- After the requisite amount of time, the patient should bring a semen sample to any of our clinic locations.
-A urologist will review it to verify that there are no sperm and that the vasectomy was successful.
+- After the requisite amount of time, bring a semen sample to any of our clinic locations.
+A urologist will review it and call you to verify that the vasectomy was successful.

 - Since a vasectomy is an elective procedure, our practice does not offer payment plans.